The City College of New YorkCCNY

 In addition to major requirements, students must complete the general requirements of the college.
 For more information, please consult the chapter entitled Degree Requirements at the end of the Bulletin.

-Meet the Platonic Solids: Icosahedron
+Meet the Platonic Solids: Cube

-The icosahedron
+The cube

 The Platonic solids have been known since antiquity, and they play a prominent role in Plato's description of the physical world.
 The planar faces of each solid are identical polygons.
 Only equilateral triangles, squares and regular pentagons appear.